 Who We Are

-Community Care of Central Wisconsin (CCCW) is a State Certified Managed Long Term Care Organization.
+Community Care Connections of Wisconsin (CCCW) is a State Certified Managed Long Term Care Organization.
 Our primary role is to deliver the Family Care Program benefit to eligible residents of a sixteen (16) county region that includes the north central counties of Langlade, Lincoln, Marathon, Portage, and Wood, and the counties of Ashland, Barron, Bayfield, Burnett, Douglas, Iron, Polk, Price, Rusk, Sawyer and Washburn.
 Fourteen (14) CCCW offices are located throughout the service region, with the Administrative Center being located in Stevens Point.
 Over 5,400 members are currently served by CCCW on a daily basis.

-Community Care of Central Wisconsin is formed as a Long Term Care District and operates under Wisconsin State Statutory language created in 2007.
+Community Care Connections of Wisconsin is formed as a Long Term Care District and operates under Wisconsin State Statutory language created in 2007.
 It is governed by an (11) eleven-member Board of Directors representing the interests of residents residing in the counties served.

-Membership in Community Care of Central Wisconsin is determined through a functional/fiscal eligibility determination and enrollment process conducted by the six (6) local Aging & Disability Resource Centers (ADRC) serving our service region.
+Membership in Community Care Connections of Wisconsin is determined through a functional/fiscal eligibility determination and enrollment process conducted by the six (6) local Aging & Disability Resource Centers (ADRC) serving our service region.
 Elders and adults with physical and/or developmental disabilities may be eligible for Family Care participation.
 Participation in the Family Care program is voluntary.

 CCCW provides each participant, or member, with an Interdisciplinary Service Coordination Team that supports the development of a Member Centered Care Plan.
 This Care Plan is focused on identifying and supporting individual outcomes that are important to the member; is based on a comprehensive assessment process;, and is developed through the authorization of services, supports, and goods available through the Family Care benefit package.